 Reasons why Progressive is a great option

 Progressive car insurance is a great choice for good drivers.
 Its Snapshot program monitors your driving habits and offers discounts for good drivers.
-The Progressive website features a “Name your Price” tool, which matches the coverages available with the price you want to pay for auto insurance.
+The Progressive website features a “Name your Price” tool, which matches the coverage available with the price you want to pay for auto insurance.

 Another great coverage option is the Accident Forgiveness program.
 If you qualify, your rate after an accident, even if it was your fault.
 These benefits can vary by state but can help protect your rate after one at-fault accident.

 Although Progressive’s standard home and renters policies offer the most common coverages, its optional coverages fall short.
 Other providers offer more comprehensive options, including replacement cost and identity theft coverages.
+Regardless, Progressive may be a great option if you’re in search of standard coverage for your home with multiple discounts and other policy types available.

 Additional policies offered by Progressive